Saswatsusmoy/TalkDocs2/README.md

 **Chat not responding:** Verify the backend is running and accessible from the frontend.

 **Sources not loading:** Check that ChromaDB is running and the data directory is writable.

+If something fails unexpectedly, also check:

+- Backend logs from `python start.py` or your process manager
+- That your `MODEL_PROVIDER` and related env vars are consistent (e.g., not pointing to LM Studio without a running server)

+---

 ## Contributing